Best high speed internet of 2024

 Google Fiber: Best overall

 Google Fiber is one of the newer internet providers on the block, but it’s already one of the best around.
 It has four plans available — 1, 2, 5 and 8 Gbps.
-Google Fiber 2000 offers upload speeds of up to 2,000 Mbps and download speeds of 1,000 Mbps.
-The plans do not have a data cap or contract.
-In fact, you can pay month by month and drop service any time.
+Each of Google Fiber’s plans offers symmetrical upload and download speeds.
+The plans do not have a data cap or contract and equipment is included.
+Google Fiber is not yet widely available across the U.S., but is working to expand its service to new cities.

 Google Fiber Customer Reviews: